-European judges have discovered they can compel politicians to take action against global warming.
+European judges have discovered they can compel politicians to take action against climate change.

 France’s Council of State has given the government of Emmanuel Macron an April 2022 deadline (one month before the election) to ensure the country will meet its target of reducing greenhouse gas emissions 40 percent by 2030 compared to 1990.